Why You'll Love This Place

 If the weather is uncooperative, you can have your ceremony or reception indoors in the Dining Room or Sunset Room.
 Both have rustic, high-beamed ceilings and wrought-iron chandeliers.
 The cement floors are worthy of note: They were painstakingly handcarved by Pedro deLemos to look like stone.
 The homey Spanish fireplaces are made of adobe, and when a fire is burning, they give the rooms a warm glow.

 You can rent one part of the complex, or go for broke and celebrate by renting the entire facility.
 You’d be hard pressed to find a more relaxed and striking setting on the Peninsula with both indoor and outdoor event spaces.
 And there’s an added benefit: Because Allied Arts is a nonprofit organization, all proceeds are donated to the Lucile Packard Children’s Hospital at Stanford—which means a significant portion of your rental fees are tax deductible!

-CEREMONY & EVENT/RECEPTION CAPACITY: The site accommodates 140 seated or standing indoors and 140 seated or standing outdoors.
+CEREMONY & EVENT/RECEPTION CAPACITY: The site accommodates 150 seated or standing, indoors or outdoors.

-MEETING CAPACITY: The site holds 120 seated guests, or up to 44 seated conference-style.
+MEETING CAPACITY: The site holds 120 seated guests (up to 44 seated conference-style).

 Catering: select from preferred list

 AV/Meeting Equipment: provided